The Ultimate Guide to Uluwatu Surf

 Where is Uluwatu?

 Uluwatu is best known for its mystical Hindu temple, conveniently known as the Uluwatu Temple.
-The surf spot, despite what many guides will tell you, isn’t actually right below that, it’s around a few rugged headlands just to the north.
-It’s not far but too far to paddle, and you’ll need to get the right one if you’re coming in by taxi or on your own scooter.
+The surf spot, despite what many guides will tell you, isn’t actually right below that, it’s around a few rugged headlands just a touch to the north.
+It’s not far but it is too far to paddle.
+You’ll need to get the right spot if you’re coming in by taxi or on your own scooter.

 The main entry point to the line up is at Blue Point Beach.
 You’ll have to squeeze between the high rocks.
 There are stairs leading straight down into the cove, which is known, simply, as The Cave.
 Skid over the reefs and the breaks of Ulu’s will be right in front of you.
 Surfers heading to Outside Corner or Bombie might be better of ducking under to Suluban Beach to paddle in.
 It’s a little closer but is only accessible on low.